-- i.e. flt = 0.
-The input trace $\tau^t$ is also called a testpattern for the soft error. - non-classified The classification is similar to the nonrobust classification, with the exception that the states differ from the fault-free states but the primary outputs are equal.
-This case shows Silent Data Corruption (SDC). - 3) robust A soft error on component g is reported by the fault detection signal (flt = 1) or is corrected by the internal logic.
+- 1) non-robust A soft error of component g leads to an abnormal output behavior under at least one input trace $\tau^t$ for $\operatorname{PI}(C)$ at a certain time frame t, i.e., the primary outputs differ from the fault-free computation.
+Additionally, if the circuit is equipped with a fault detection signal flt, this signal does not report a fault, i.e., flt = 0.
+The input trace $\tau^t$ is also called a testpattern for the soft error. - non-classified Similar to the non-robust classification, with the exception that the states differ from the faultfree states but the primary outputs are equal.
+This case shows Silent Data Corruption (SDC). - 3) robust That means, a soft error on component g is reported by the fault detection signal (flt = 1) or is corrected by the internal logic.
 Consequently, the primary outputs are correct with respect to the fault-free computation under every possible input.

-All components of the circuit are partitioned into the set $\mathbb T$ of robust components, the set $\mathbb S$ of non-robust components and the set $\mathbb U$ of non-classified components, i.e. $C=\mathbb S\cup\mathbb T\cup\mathbb U$ .
+All components of the circuit are partitioned into the set $\mathbb T$ of robust components, the set $\mathbb S$ of non-robust components and the set $\mathbb U$ of non-classified components, i.e., $C=\mathbb S\cup\mathbb T\cup\mathbb U$ .
 For combinational circuits the set $\mathbb U$ is empty, because without state elements the second case above is not applicable.